smartgov-liris/SmartGovLezModel/Extended_doc/README.md

 # Launch
 The .jar can be run using the following command (make sure you have a JRE 8+ installed on your system) :
 `java -jar SmartGovLez-MASTER.jar`

 An important option to use is the maximum memory allocated to the JVM.
 If your model has relatively heavy inputs (especially because of OSM data), you might need to increase this memory size, otherwise the JVM will crash with memory errors.
-To to so, add the `-Xmx<size>` option to the Java command, depending on your system resources.
+To do so, add the `-Xmx<size>` option to the Java command, depending on your system resources.
 For example, to allow 6GB RAM usage :

 `java -Xmx6g -jar SmartGovLez-MASTER.jar`

 From now, the command above will be mentionned simply as smartgovlez.
-So running `smartgovlez`, `smartgovlez -h` or `smartgovlez --help` will display an help message about available tasks.
+So running `smartgovlez`, `smartgovlez -h` or `smartgovlez --help` will display a help message about available tasks.

 # Tasks